-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Environmental Issues – Air Pollution and its Control”.
+This set of Class 12 Biology Chapter 16 Multiple Choice Questions & Answers (MCQs) focuses on “Environmental Issues – Air Pollution and its Control”.

 1. What is an undesirable change in physical, chemical, or biological characteristics of air, land, water, or soil due to the introduction of contaminants called?